 Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID), one of many that are now on the market.
 They work by blocking a class of proteins called cyclooxygenase (COX), which produce prostaglandins -- hormone-like fats -- that play key roles in promoting pain and inflammation.

-For this reason, NSAIDs of all description, not just ibuprofen, are implicated in tens of thousands of hospital admissions every year, and many of those people die.
+For this reason, NSAIDs of all descriptions, not just ibuprofen, are implicated in tens of thousands of hospital admissions every year, and many of those people die.

 As if this wasn't bad enough, some types of prostaglandin also act on the endothelium, the cells that line blood vessels.
 By interfering with this function, NSAIDs can constrict arteries, elevate blood pressure, raise the risk of blood clots, and increase fluid retention.